cashfree/cashfree-kyc-verification-sdk-ios/README.md

 ## **Description**

-The Cashfree KYC Verification iOS SDK enables seamless 1-Click onboarding and KYC verification for iOS applications.
+The Cashfree KYC Verification Android SDK enables seamless 1-Click onboarding and KYC verification for Android applications.
 It allows businesses to quickly verify user identity via a secure and optimized process, reducing drop-offs and ensuring compliance with regulatory standards.

 This SDK simplifies the KYC process, allowing you to:
 - Trigger verification flows directly within your app.
 - Handle permission requests, verification stages, and result callbacks.
 - Improve user onboarding experience by reducing manual input and navigation.

-👉 For complete integration details, check our [Official Documentation](https://www.cashfree.com/docs/api-reference/vrs/v2/1-click-onboarding/1-click-onboarding-sdk#ios-native).
+👉 For complete integration details, check our [Official Documentation](https://www.cashfree.com/docs/api-reference/vrs/v2/1-click-onboarding/1-click-onboarding-sdk#android-native).

 ---